 Night after night, this nightbird called out, only to hear nothing in return.
 And yet, his call never weakened or ceased.
 It was many weeks later when one ‘birp’ was finally answered by a higher pitched ‘birp,’ going back and forth for hours, until silence fell into darkness.
 We assumed it was a happy ending.

 For the past month, that cute little ‘birp’ has come back to make me smile.
-Thanks to Spyro, who is a birding expert, I now know this is a Otus scops (Scops owl) and what it looks like, but I still like to call him the nightbird.
+Thanks to Spyro, who is a birding expert, I now know this is a gionis or Otus scops (Scops owl) and what it looks like, but I still like to call him the nightbird.

 No matter what chaos I experience during the day, I can come home at night and listen to the persistent, simple and sweet ‘birp’ of the nightbird, reminding me that some things change a lot, but others remain happily the same.